molpopgen/fwdpy11/doc/examples/gss.rst

 Processing the samples stored in tree sequences
 ----------------------------------------------------------------------------------

-This script plots the meant trait value at every time point as a function of time:
+This script plots the mean trait value at every time point as a function of time:

 .. literalinclude:: ../../examples/gss/plot_genetic_values_from_tree_sequences.py

-This script goes over every time point, iterates over the variants, and re-caculates the genetic values.
+This script goes over every time point, iterates over the variants, and re-calculates the genetic values.
-The output is a plot of the genetic value stored in the metadata versus the recalcualted value.
+The output is a plot of the genetic value stored in the metadata versus the recalculated value.
 The reason we can do this is that the simulation assumes strict additivity.

 .. literalinclude:: ../../examples/gss/iterate_variants_in_tree_sequences.py